pelusinnidev/PelusinniDev/README.md

 - 🌐 **Web Development:** Honing my skills in **HTML**, **CSS**, and **JavaScript** to create interactive web experiences.
 - ☕ **Java:** Building a strong foundation in Java, a key language for robust application development.
 - 🍏 **Swift:** Taking my first steps in Swift, aiming to master native app development for Apple devices.
-- 🤖 **Future Interests:** Eager to dive deeper into robotics, artificial intelligence, and ambitious engineering projects.
+- 🤖 **Future Interests:** Eager to dive deeper into robotics, artificial intelligence, cybersecurity and ambitious engineering projects.

 ## 🌱 Constant Growth
 Continuous learning is my mantra.
 I am always on the lookout for new technologies and trends in the software development world.
 Stay tuned for my future programming adventures!